digitalcredentials/sign-and-verify/README.md

 # sign-and-verify

-This repo currently contains signing and verification functionality and a minimal REST service that demonstrates the functionality.
-It may be broken up into separate repos or converted to a monorepo in the future.
+A minimal REST service that demonstrates signing and verification functionality.
+It relies on [sign-and-verify-core](https://github.com/digitalcredentials/sign-and-verify-core)

 The REST service implements a subset of the W3C CCG [vc-http-api draft standard](https://w3c-ccg.github.io/vc-http-api/).